dblock/run.dblock.org/_posts/2018/2018-06-22-upgrading-to-a-running-watch.md

 ### Fitbit Ionic

-I bought the [Fitbit Ionic Adidas Edition](https://www.amazon.com/Fitbit-Ionic-Adidas-Silver-Included/dp/B079P2J6GM).
-This one was just a Fitbit Ionic, but with a nicer looking color band and some more software for $30 more.
-Why did I pay extra?
-Because [I am Russian and I had to stay on brand](https://weirdrussia.com/2015/01/04/why-is-adidas-so-popular-among-russians)!
+I bought the [Fitbit Ionic Adidas Edition](https://www.amazon.com/Fitbit-Ionic-Adidas-Silver-Included/dp/B079P2J6GM) and I am keeping it.

-This watch had GPS, Strava, music and payments, but has no cell service.
+This watch has GPS, Strava, music and payments, but no cell service.
 [This review](https://www.amazon.com/gp/customer-reviews/RXFWADPCNX3XK/ref=cm_cr_dp_d_rvw_ttl?ie=UTF8&ASIN=B074VDF16R) changed my mind about needing to have a phone on me.
-In hindsight, I have been really enjoying focusing on my run before, during and especially after.
-I used to fiddle with my phone to upload the run to Strava or take selfies instead of what I should have really been doing -  stretching.
+In hindsight, I really enjoy focusing on my run before, during and especially after.
+I used to fiddle with my phone to upload the run to Strava or take selfies instead of what I should have really been doing -  stretching and rolling.

 #### Setup

-Setup and the firmware upgrade were pretty slow, but worked.
-The watch would only see my 2G WiFi and not to anything faster.
-The iOS app seemed reasonable.
+Setup and the firmware upgrade are pretty slow, but work.
+The watch sees my 2G WiFi and not anything faster.
+The iOS app is fine.

 #### Music

 I wanted either [di.fm](https://www.di.fm) or long tracks from [Soundcloud](https://soundcloud.com/stream).
 I learned that to sync music with the Ionic you needed a computer, which was odd but survivable.
 I [downloaded](https://www.klickaud.com) some SoundCloud tracks onto my laptop and spent a while looking for a way to just copy MP3 files to the watch.
-The process was actually much more bizarre as the Ionic Mac app only synced iTunes playlists with the watch, so I had to add the MP3s to iTunes, then choose which playlists to sync.
-That worked well, albeit slowly.
+The process is actually much more bizarre as the Ionic Mac app only syncs iTunes playlists with the watch, so I had to add the MP3s to iTunes, then choose which playlists to sync.
+That works well, albeit slowly.

-The watch easily connected to my bluetooth headphones and played music well.
-It cut off occasionally for a split second, but it hasn't been bad, annoying or janky.
+The watch easily connects to my bluetooth headphones and plays music well.
+It will cut off occasionally for a split second, but it hasn't been too annoying or janky.

 ![]({{ site.url }}/images/posts/2018/2018-06-22-upgrading-to-a-running-watch/music.jpg)